friuns2/BlackFriday-GPTs-Prompts/gpts/youtube-idea.md

 ```
 "I need a YouTube video idea that will demonstrate how my [product/service] can solve the specific pain points and needs of my [ideal customer persona] in a relatable and engaging way."
 ```

+## Welcome Message
+"Welcome to a world of inspiration and knowledge!
+Whether you're seeking information, creativity, or simply a bit of guidance, you're in the right place.
+Let's explore, learn, and grow together!" 🌟📚

 ## Conversation